WindyCitySDR/uhd-e300-dev/host/docs/usrp_x3x0.rst

     ping 192.168.10.2

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-USRP RIO device not enumerated (Linux)
+USRP device not enumerated (Linux)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-UHD requires the RIO device manager service to be running in order to communicate with any USRP RIO device.
+UHD requires the RIO device manager service to be running in order to communicate with an X-Series USRP over PCIe.
 This service is installed as a part of the USRP RIO (or NI-USRP) installer.
-On Linux, the service is not started at system boot time.
+On Linux, the service is not started at system boot time, and is left to the user to control.
 To start it, run the following command:

 ::